arximboldi/immer/doc/persist.rst

 it will apply ``[](int val) { return val * 10; }`` to each ``int`` of the ``vector_one`` type, we have two of those in the ``document``.

-Having these two parts, we can create the new pools with the transformations:
+Having these two parts, we can create new pools with the transformations:

 .. literalinclude:: ../test/extra/persist/test_for_docs.cpp
    :language: c++